katieburns113/HPQC/README.md

 ## Task 2: Performance and Parallelism

-Part 1: Introducing the time command: Part 2: Benchmarking with time Part 3: Benchmarking Internally Part 4: Modify the code
+Part 1: Introducing the time command
+- Ran the time 1s command and got the expected output Part 2: Benchmarking with time Part 3: Benchmarking Internally Part 4: Modify the code